-A sixth element is also discernable in the book – that of youth work as a pioneering form of informal education (1943: 173-4) – but more of that later.
+A sixth element is also discernable in the book – that of youth work as a pioneering form of informal education (1943: 173-4) – but more of that below.

-Informal Education begins by setting out two contrasting methods of educational approach.
+Informal Education begins by setting out two contrasting methods of the educational approach.
 The first involved ‘serious study’ through schools, university extension classes and organizations such as the WEA.
 The second entailed ‘active participation in a variety of social units’ (1946: 22).
 It is the latter with which she is particularly concerned.
 She argued that education should be taken ‘to the places where people already congregate, to the public house, the licensed club, the dance hall, the library, the places where people feel at home’ (op. cit.).
-Much of the book is then concerned with how educators can ‘insert’ education into such units (discussed in Smith forthcoming).
+Much of the book is then explores how educators can ‘insert’ education into such units.
 In particular, she focuses on what we might describe now as the process of creating and exploiting teaching moments.

 Again, it was not the individual elements of her approach that were new.
 Each had been recognized by previous generations of educators.
 Rather it was the way she brought these together in a persuasive and accessible way.
 Here I want to note five key elements.